cadecairos/webmaker-docker/README.md

 3. Run the data services: `docker-compose up -d` (Remove `-d` flag to run in the foreground.)
 4. Change directories into the services dir: `cd ../services`
 5. Run Webmaker services: `docker-compose up -d`
 6. Confirm all services are up by running `docker ps`.
-You should see 6 containers with a STATUS of `Up`.

 ## What just happened?
 You're probably wondering what I just asked you to do.
 Let's take a look at what's going on here.
 You're probably wondering why I got you to run two docker-compose commands...
 Believe me, I really wanted to launch everything in one command, but as of writing this [it's not possible](https://github.com/docker/compose/pull/686), and the first `docker-compose` command launches containers that **must** be booted before the containers in the second `docker-compose` command.